Xinyu-Yi/PIP/readme.md

 - The hyperparameters for the physics optimization are all in `physics_parameters.json`.
 If you set `debug=True`, you can adjust these parameters interactively in the pybullet window.

+## Live Demo

+### Configuration

+In `config.py`, set `temp_dir` and `live_record_dir` for output files.
+Set `unity_file` to the built unity executable file (Leave it empty if you do not have one).

+### Run Live Demo with Xsens Dots

+1. Modify the sensor bluetooth address in `articulate/utils/executables/xsens_dot_server.py`.
+Then, run the Xsens server `xsens_dot_server.py`.
+If you do not need the server GUI, run `xsens_dot_server_no_gui.py` instead.
+The no-GUI version is much more stable than the GUI version and highly recommended.
+The live demo needs 6 IMUs.
+2. If you use the GUI server, click the "connect" button.
+Then, click "start streaming" and "clear".
+Then, align the sensors and click "reset heading".
+If you use the no-GUI server, press shift+L to unlock.
+Then, press C to connect, S to start streaming, and then align the sensor and press A. Press D to check the alignment.
+Finally, press L to lock the hotkey.

+3. Run `live_demo_xsens_client.py` and perform the calibration as instructed in the command line.
+Finally, press Q to quit.

 ## Citation

 If you find the project helpful, please consider citing us: